A surge of evangelicals in Spain, fueled by Latin Americans - Neptune Pine

 “Social animosity was big — they had never seen a Protestant in their life,” said Albright, recalling one woman who whispered, “Be thankful we don’t throw stones at you.”

-The numbers reflect huge surges in Spain’s migrant population and evangelical population in recent decades, producing profound changes in how faith is practiced in a country long dominated by the Catholic church.
+The numbers reflect huge surges in Spain’s migrant population and evangelical population in recent decades, profoundly changing how faith is practiced in a country long dominated by the Catholic church.

-“The Bible says there are no ethnicities, there are no races.
-I don’t go down the street asking, nor do I ask for passports at the church door.”
-Albright said.
-He marvels that in a course he teaches for deacons, his six students include one each from Peru, Venezuela, Colombia and Ecuador.

-One of the newest members of his congregation is Luis Perozo, 31, a former police officer from Maracaibo, Venezuela, who arrived in Spain in February 2020 and applied for asylum with his wife, Narbic Escalante, 35.
+One of the newest members of Albright’s congregation is Luis Perozo, 31, a former police officer from Venezuela who arrived in Spain in February 2020 and applied for asylum with his wife, Narbic Escalante, 35.

-While the couple waits for their status to be resolved, Perozo works in the laundry of a hotel.
+While the couple wait for their status to be resolved, Perozo works in a hotel laundry.
 His wife does nursing in a retirement home.

 “I was a lifelong Catholic,” says Escalante.
 “When I arrived in Salamanca, I entered the church, looked everywhere, said hello, and they ignored me.
 I went to several churches — I felt absolutely nothing.”